 As enacted, the TCJA does in fact change the scope of U.S. taxation, but only for U.S. corporations – shifting to what can be described as a quasi-territorial system.
 However, it does not affect the overall tax and reporting obligations of U.S. individuals living abroad.

 We do note that at the end of 2018, an additional bill was brought to the House of Representatives (The Tax Fairness For Americans Abroad Act of 2018 (H.R.
-7358)), which would essentially end citizenship-based taxation for individuals as well, but the bill has not yet been debated, and is generally thought of having a slim chance of making it all the way to enactment.
+7358)), which would essentially end citizenship-based taxation for individuals as well, but the bill was never passed.

 For delinquent U.S. citizens living abroad, the IRS amnesty programs remain an essential path to coming back into compliance with the IRS, which still requires you to file even though you may be living and working abroad.